firefoxfoxthrot/developer-web-site/_pages/lifehash.md

 successfully transferred from one location to another.
 LifeHashes can also be used to prevent spoofing as an out-of-band confirmation, and will become inherently recognizable to users with repetition.

+Lifehash can also be a crucial element in an [Object Identity Block (OIB)](/oib/), which uses multiple cues to help a user identify digital data.

 ## How Does LifeHash Work?